seek-oss/vocab/README.md

 - Loading translations dynamically

-  Translations are loaded dynamically, ensuring only the language being used is downloaded by the user.
-Translations are then loaded dynamically if the language changes, without the need to reload the page.
+  Vocab only loads the current user's language.
+If the language changes Vocab can load the new language behind the scenes without reloading the page.

 - Strongly typed with TypeScript